activatedgeek/blog/site/contents/phil/psych/skills.md

 explanation is that historically, bonobos have lived in an environment of food abundance.
 They simply do not require tools.

-I'd stretch the imagination a little, and conjecture that humans too have _dormant_ skills.
+Flexing the imagination a little, I conjecture that humans too have _dormant_ skills.
 Individuals, as a consequence of their environment and personal goals, just do not end up picking up the same skills.
 The dormant skills should come alive given that the two pre-conditions are satisfied: